Event Types

 Meeting

-Meetings are events that function like a video call, and allow you to conduct break out rooms and enable recording.
-Meeting events have an event landing page, agenda and you can assign hosts and speakers, and capture registrations, but when an attendee joins the meeting they enter the meeting room versus a livestream environment.
+Meetings are events that function like a video call, and allow you to conduct break-out rooms and enable recording.
+Meeting events have an event landing page, and agenda and you can assign hosts and speakers, and capture registrations, but when an attendee joins the meeting they enter the meeting room versus a livestream environment.

 Meetings currently have a 125 capacity limit to the number of attendees who can actively participate and engage in the call.